turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 Write code to print out the names of all People from Studio Ghibili films

-Look through the [documentation](https://ghibliapi.herokuapp.com/) to find the new endpoint that will give you the data you need.
+Look through the documentation at https://ghibliapi.herokuapp.com/ to find the new endpoint that will give you the data you need.

 ## Extension